haginta/Harry-Aginta/README.md

 - Identifying club convergence of regional wage in Indonesia and the influencing factors (2021)
 - Regional growth, convergence, and heterogeneity in Sumatra: Evidence from new satellite data (2021)
 - Does GVC participation help industrial upgrading in developing countries?
 New evidence from panel data analysis (2021)
+- Spatio-temporal dynamics of regional inflation in Indonesia (2022)

 ### Conference presentations
 - [Regional economic growth convergence and spatial growth spillovers at times of COVID-19 pandemic in Indonesia](https://haginta.github.io/IRSA-slides/IRSA_slides.html#1) (Indonesia Regional Science Association (IRSA) 16th International Conference, Yogyakarta, July 12-13, 2021)